 Step Sheet: Click here to download.

 2003 also gave us Finding Nemo, and Pirates of the Caribbean: The Curse of the Black Pearl.
 On a sad note, we also witnessed the tragedy of the Columbia Shuttle disaster that year.
 I still remember where I was when that unfolded.
+Also the beginning of the long war in Iraq.

 15. Reggae Cowboy – Gene Schrivener (2005)